PhilJay/MPAndroidChart/README.md

 Donations
 -----

-If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, **feel free to donate**.
+**This project needs you!** If you would like to support this project's further development, the creator of this project or the continuous maintenance of this project, **feel free to donate**.
 Your donation is highly appreciated (and I love food, coffee and beer).
+Thank you!

 **PayPal**